The employee guide to Canadian payroll year-end (2025)

 7. Do I need to print my online tax slips?

 If you are filing your taxes electronically, printing the slip is entirely optional since you aren’t required to mail copies to the CRA or RQ.
-You can always have access to the slips through your Avanti Self-Service Portal should you need them now or in the future.
+You always have access to your tax slips through your Avanti Self-Service Portal (ASSP), should you need them now or in the future.

 8. Will the Canada Revenue Agency (CRA) accept a self-printed/online tax slip?